2023 Auckland Anniversary Weekend floods: Public transport and rail network

 Flooding on the evening of 27 January resulted in widespread diversions and cancellations across Auckland's public transport network.

 Several in-service buses were flooded on the Northern Busway.
 The busway later re-opened with speed restrictions and single-lane operations.
 20% of bus services were cancelled on the morning of 28 January as a result of driver unavailability and water damage to vehicles due to flooding at depots.

 Service on train lines was progressively suspended as slips worsened in several locations from 4pm.
 Train operations resumed several days later at a reduced frequency with speed restrictions.
-Water was pumped out of Britomart Station and the City Rail Link over the next several days.
+Water was pumped out of Waitematā railway station (then called Britomart) and the City Rail Link over the next several days.
 The second flooding event on 1 February forced all trains on the Western Line to stop running.

 Some ferries were cancelled and inner-harbour services slowed as a result of debris in the Waitematā Harbour.

 The North Auckland Line was expected to be out of action until at least June.
 On Sunday 29 January at around 4:30 am, flooding in the Bay of Plenty region caused a freight train to derail near the town of Te Puke when the weight of the train caused the sodden tracks to collapse.